-If you do this: Maintain this type of record: Purchase: Purchase records (e.g. receipts, invoices, weight tags, and shipping documents). organic feed feed supplements organic roughages to be used for bedding Documentation must demonstrate that the transaction occurred directly between two certified operations.
-Organic certificate for the supplier(s).
-Labels for all purchased feed and feed supplements.
+If you do this: Maintain this type of record: Purchase: Purchase records (e.g. receipts, invoices, weight tags, and shipping documents). organic feedfeed supplements Documentation must demonstrate that the transaction occurred directly between two certified operations. organic roughages to be used Organic certificate for the supplier(s). for bedding Labels for all purchased feed and feed supplements.
 Store organic feed Inventory records for feed produced on-farm and for purchased feed.
+Provide organic feed to live animals Feed as fed records documenting that enough organic feed was purchased to feed the quantity and type of animals being handled.
 Graze ruminant livestock Pasture access records (e.g., rotational grazing documentation).
 The start and end of your grazing season.
 Purchase or receive animals Supplier's Organic Certificate identifying the types of animals purchased or received.
 Purchase documents identifying the seller's/buyer's name, date of transaction, individual animal ID list/flock IDs, quantity of animals.
 Verification that the animal IDs and quantities loaded are identical to what is unloaded.
 Transaction document that verifies that payment was made to the producer or handler identified on the Organic Certificate.
 Verification of an animal's treatment status regarding synthetic de-wormers for any ruminant animal and confirmation that animals were born from breeding stock managed organically from the last third of gestation or second day of life.
 Record linking incoming animal identification directly to your operation's identification system.
 Administer health care materials to Health care treatment logs, including vaccination records. organic animals Health care and veterinary product purchase records.